Tinram/mkrandom/README.md

 #### Size

-An 11kB C ELF executable is great; I'm not so keen on ferrying around the 1.9MB Go executable.
+An 11kB C ELF executable is great; I'm not so keen on ferrying around the 1.9MB Go executable equivalent.

 #### Language